 Over $1 Billion Recovered

 A wrongful death can be caused by a drunk driver, a careless surgeon, a defective product, or any other negligent or intentional conduct.
 Every state permits recovery of compensation for a wrongful death but the laws governing these claims vary depending upon the state in which the incident took place.

 Different states have different regulations about the people who are permitted to recover damages for the loss of a loved one.
 Some states limit the amount of compensation that can be recovered.
 Most states draw a distinction between an estate's right to recover losses to the estate and an individual's right to receive damages for the loss of a relative.

-This guide will explain the laws pertaining to these types of cases, giving particular attention to the State of California.
+This guide will explain the laws pertaining to these types of cases and help you determine if you have a claim, giving particular attention to the State of California.